-Net cash used in operating activities during the six months ended June 30, 2012 totaled (\$1,983,458) which resulted from a net loss of (\$3,454,400) offset by non-cash items of \$810,515 and a net change in operating assets and liabilities of \$660,427.
+Net cash used in operating activities during the nine months ended September 30, 2012 totaled (\$2,288,416) which resulted from a net loss of (\$5,176,376) offset by non-cash items of \$1,468,721 and a net change in operating assets and liabilities of \$1,419,239.

-Net cash used in investing activities during the six months ended June 30, 2012 totaled (\$268,589) which resulted primarily from capitalized technology expenditures of (\$306,989) and an increase in restricted cash of (\$105,932), offset by officer loan repayments received of \$150,000.
+Net cash used in investing activities during the nine months ended September 30, 2012 totaled (\$539,795) which resulted primarily from capitalized technology expenditures of (\$419,295) and an increase in restricted cash of (\$264,832), offset by officer loan repayments received of \$150,000

-Net cash provided by financing activities during the six months ended June 30, 2012 totaled \$1,751,015 which resulted primarily from proceeds from the issuance of convertible notes payable of \$2,006,000 offset by issuance costs of (\$266,473).
+Net cash provided by financing activities during the nine months ended September 30, 2012 totaled \$4,538,965 which resulted primarily from proceeds from the net issuance of debt and equity securities of \$4,805,438 offset by issuance costs of (\$266,473).

-In August 2012, Mr. Michael Mathews, our Chief Executive Officer, loaned the Company \$300,000 in exchange for a convertible demand note bearing interest at 5% per annum.
-The note is convertible at \$0.35 per share.

-In late September 2012, we raised \$2,757,000 in gross proceeds or approximately \$2,494,900 after paying \$218,600 to a broker-dealer in commissions and approximately \$43,000 in other fees.
+In August 2012, Mr. Michael Mathews, our Chief Executive Officer, loaned Aspen \$300,000 in exchange for a convertible note bearing interest at 5% per annum.
+The note is convertible at \$0.35 per share and is due August 31, 2013.
+In late September 2012, we raised \$2,757,000 in gross proceeds or approximately \$2,494,900 after paying \$218,600 to a broker-dealer in commissions and approximately \$43,500 in other fees.
 Based upon the net proceeds of this offering, our recent expense reduction and improvement in our business, we believe we have enough working capital to meet our needs for at least the next 12 months.
-This assumes that the \$600,000 in convertible notes held by our Chief Executive Officer that are due August 31, 2013 will be extended or converted and deferred management compensation of \$245,910 also due August 31, 2013 will also be extended.
+This assumes that the \$600,000 in convertible notes held by our Chief Executive Officer that are due August 31, 2013 will be extended or converted.
 In the event that our anticipated business improvement does not occur or we incur unanticipated expenses, we would need to complete an additional financing.
-In that event, we will depend upon an improvement in the economic climate in general and the credit and equity markets for small and micro cap companies in particular.
-These companies have faced difficulty in completing financings.
-Thus, we may be hampered in completing a financing and any future financing may be very dilutive to our shareholders and have covenants which restrict our business activities.
+We are currently seeking to raise \$2,030,000 through the sale of common stock and warrants through a broker-dealer, but we cannot assure you that this offering will be successful.

-We expect to spend \$1,500,000 in capital expenditures over the next 12 months.
+We expect to spend \$600,000 in capital expenditures over the next 12 months.
 These capital expenditures will be allocated across growth initiatives including expansion of Aspen's call center activities, academic courseware development and further improvements in Aspen's technology infrastructure.
-Depending on management's efforts to realize efficiencies in technology development and the amount of capital raised, it is entirely possible Aspen's capital expenditures may not reach \$1,500,000.